DUNE/computing-papers/dqm-CHEP19/README.md

+# CHEP2019 contributon

-# Thanks for visiting this page
+Thanks for visiting this page

 The abstract has been accepted as a poster presentation at CHEP 2019.
 The poster PDF has now been created.